 Do not make any sudden movements.

 Do not lift items weighing more than 5 pounds.

 Keep the area covered with the bandage.
-If the bandage becomes soiled, dislodged, or wet you will need to call the Pain Management Clinic.
+If the bandage becomes soiled, dislodged, or wet you will need to call your SCS doctor or nurse.

 Your spinal cord stimulator leads will take time to heal in place.
 During this time your stimulator program may need to be adjusted.
-If you lose stimulation at any time call the clinic.
-You should have follow up visits scheduled in the Pain Management Clinic.
+If you lose stimulation at any time, call the clinic.
+You should have follow-up visits with your SCS provider.

 Fever over 100.4° F by mouth for 2 readings, taken 4 hours apart

 Any drainage from the site